cmustuco/crosscheck/README.md

     - Start/end times are written in this regex format: `\d\d?:\d{2}(:\d{2})?(A|P)M`.
     - Modality is written as one of {'IPE', 'IPO', 'REO', 'PER', 'IPR', 'IRR'}.
-    - Column "Building" is the full name of the building according to the [CMU SOC Legend](https://www.cmu.edu/hub/legend.html)
+    - Column "BUILDING" writes the full name of the building according to the [CMU SOC Legend](https://www.cmu.edu/hub/legend.html).
+Room number within the building is written separetely in the column "ROOM".
+The Activities Room is abbreviated "ACTVY".
+    - Column "INSTRUCTORS" matches this regex format: `((?P<last_name>.+), (?P<first_initial>.) \((?P<andrew_id>.+)\)(; )?)+`
 - The parser expects these about the Spreadsheet CSV:
     - It is downloaded by Exec from Google Sheets as CSV.
-    - The first row contains contains these columns in any order: "Class Number", "Long Title", "Short Title", "Instructor First Name", "Instructor Last Name", "Instructor AndrewID", "Room", "Max Size", "Day", "Start Time", "End Time", "Modality", "Course Description".
+    - The first row contains contains these column names in any order: "Class Number", "Long Title", "Short Title", "Instructor First Name", "Instructor Last Name", "Instructor AndrewID", "Room", "Max Size", "Day", "Start Time", "End Time", "Modality", "Course Description".
     - The second row contains info for 98000, which the parser ignores.
+    - Course code is written either with or without a hyphen.
     - From the third row on, each row contains info for a course/instructor combination.
 For courses with more than 1 instructors, the different instructors will show up in neighboring rows.
     - Day of week can be abbreviated, case insensitive: